hmcts/private-beta-invitation-service/.github/CONTRIBUTING.md

 ## What you should know about this application

-This project is a service that sends private beta invitation emails to citizens.
-It constantly checks if there is a new person that has agreed to join private beta and if there is one, it calls [GOV.UK Notify](https://www.gov.uk/government/publications/govuk-notify) to send the invitation email, using the appropriate email template.
+This project is a service that sends private beta welcome emails to citizens.
+It constantly checks if there is a new person that has agreed to join private beta and if there is one, it calls [GOV.UK Notify](https://www.gov.uk/government/publications/govuk-notify) to send the welcome email, using the appropriate email template.

 ## Before contributing